rigazilla/gingersnap-api-examples/java/protobuf/README.md

+The protoc code generation is embedded in the pom.xml

 ### AppJsonToProtobuf
 Takes a YAML document as an input string, turns it into json, turns it into a protobuf object